-Dynamo Kyiv v Benfica
+English ref Taylor in red card confusion

 Post update

-Corner, Benfica.
-Conceded by Oleksandr Syrota.
+Corner, Dinamo Kiev.
+Conceded by Nicolás Otamendi.

 Post update

-Attempt blocked.
-Rafa (Benfica) right footed shot from the centre of the box is blocked.
-Assisted by João Mário.
+Attempt saved.
+Vitaliy Buyalskiy (Dinamo Kiev) right footed shot from the centre of the box is saved in the centre of the goal.

 Post update